Last updated: October 29, 2025

 - Is associated with behavioural consistency.
 People whose purpose has a broad scope will act similarly and with similar intentions throughout their lives.

-- Creates psychological flexibility, with the person able and willing to work around obstacles in their life.
+- Creates psychological flexibility, enabling the person to work around obstacles in their life.

 - Is associated with greater satisfaction with life and subjective well-being.